 Do you have further information specific to my health conditions?

-If you are seeking acupuncture treatment for the following conditions, please be sure to read the following pages:
+If you are seeking acupuncture treatment in our Toronto acupuncture clinic for the following conditions, please be sure to read the following pages:

 If you have fertility concerns:

 I would like to start acupuncture treatment at The Pacific Wellness Institute.
 How do I get started?

 I live very far away.
 Do you have any other location?

 We only have one location at 80 Bloor Street West, Toronto, Ontario.

 Because of our reputation and the quality of acupuncture service we offer, many of our patients are not from our neighborhood, but in fact, come from very far.
 Whatever the reason, if it is difficult for you to come to our clinic in Toronto, you are most welcome to see a practitioner in your local area.
 Here are some resources and tips to find an acupuncturist in your area.